mrtnoshad/EDGE/README.md

 ## Demo for Information Plane (Information Bottleneck) Visualization in Deep Neural Networks

-Two examples are available in the information_plane_FC and information_plane_CNN folders for the MNIST data.
+Two examples are available in the information_plane and information_plane_CNN folders for the MNIST data.

 ## License